-Hypoglycemia, Food, and Type 2 Diabetes w/ Robert Lewis
+Hypoglycemia, Food and Type 2 Diabetes w/ Robert Lewis

 This content was made possible with support from Xeris Pharmaceuticals Inc. Beyond Type 2 maintains full editorial control of all content published on our platforms.

 A hypoglycemia emergency can occur anywhere at any time.
-For people with Type 2 diabetes, especially those on insulin or other glucose-lowering medications, knowing your options to treat low blood sugar can prevent serious health issues and even save your life.
-In the interview below, we’re joined by Robert Lewis, aka the Happy Diabetic, who discusses how hypoglycemia has impacted his life with Type 2 diabetes and how he considers his Gvoke HypoPen® to be his safety net.
+For people with type 2 diabetes, especially those on insulin or other glucose-lowering medications, knowing your options to treat low blood sugar can prevent serious health issues and even save your life.
+In the interview below, we’re joined by Robert Lewis, aka the Happy Diabetic, who discusses how hypoglycemia has impacted his life with type 2 diabetes and how he considers his Gvoke HypoPen® to be his safety net.
 Though the interview is condensed and edited, check out our full discussion in the video on YouTube below!

 BT2: Hi Robert!
 Thanks for joining us again!
 Could you tell people how you were diagnosed with diabetes?

 Robert: In 1998, I was traveling home to Iowa from a vacation in Colorado and wasn’t feeling good.
 I was feeling tired, super thirsty and had to use the bathroom at almost every rest stop.
 When I got back to my hometown, I went to go see my doctor and explained to him what was going on.
 He suggested we run some tests and pricked my finger.
-The number 475 mg/dL showed up and he said, “Wow, this is amazing.
+The number 26.4 mmol/L475 mg/dL showed up and he said, “Wow, this is amazing.
 Congratulations, you have diabetes.”

-I asked, “what’s diabetes” and he left, came back with a bunch of pamphlets, put them in my arms, and told me to go home and read them.
+I asked, “what’s diabetes” and he left, came back with a bunch of pamphlets, put them in my arms and told me to go home and read them.

 I threw them right away and said told myself this is not going to be the disease for me and was in denial for about six months.
 I wasn’t checking my blood sugar and was told about everything I couldn’t eat, but I didn’t care.